ClanCats/Hydrahon/README.md

 ### Where conditions

-For the next few examples, I simply assume a bigger dataset so that the queries make sense.
+For the next few examples, I just assume a larger dataset so that the queries make sense.

 Chaining where conditions: